OVERVIEW

 ABBV-400 is an investigational drug under clinical development.
 Safety and efficacy have not been established.

-ABBV-400 is a c-Met targeting antibody-drug conjugate (ADC) employing a topoisomerase inhibitor that is being investigated in colorectal cancer (CRC), non-small cell lung cancer (NSCLC), and gastroesophageal adenocarcinoma (GEA).
+ABBV-400 is an antibody-drug conjugate (ADC) designed to target c-Met that employs a topoisomerase inhibitor.
+It is being investigated in colorectal cancer (CRC), non-small cell lung cancer (NSCLC), and gastroesophageal adenocarcinoma (GEA), and MET-amplified solid tumors.

 PROPOSED MECHANISM OF ACTION

-The protein, mesenchymal-epithelial transition factor (c-Met), which is also known as MET protein, AUTS9, RCCP2, DFNB97 and hepatocyte growth factor receptor (HGFR), is essential for survival and function of normal cells.1
+The protein, mesenchymal-epithelial transition factor (c-Met), which is also known as MET protein, AUTS9, RCCP2, DFNB97, and hepatocyte growth factor receptor (HGFR), is essential for the survival and function of normal cells.1

 In numerous cancers, the MET gene, which encodes the protein c-Met, is either amplified or mutated to constantly activate its downstream signaling pathways to sustain rapid proliferation and survival of cancer cells.
 In NSCLC, both c-Met and HGF are over-expressed relative to the adjacent normal lung tissues.1

-c-Met antibody drug conjugates bind c-Met receptors, which are internalized and cytotoxins attached to the antibody via linkers are released into the cytosol where they seek to damage cancerous cells.
+c-Met antibody drug conjugates are designed to bind to c-Met receptors, which are internalized; cytotoxins attached to the antibody via linkers are then released into the cytosol where they seek to damage cells.

-ABBV-400 uses c-Met to deliver a topoisomerase inhibitor to overexpressing tumor cells inhibiting DNA replication thus stopping cell proliferation and inducing cytotoxicity.
+ABBV-400 uses c-Met to deliver a topoisomerase inhibitor to overexpressing cells, which inhibits DNA replication; this helps stop cell proliferation and induce cytotoxicity.

 DEVELOPMENT